MicrosoftDocs/memdocs/memdocs/configmgr/comanage/quickstart-hybrid-aad.md

 Azure AD provides two options for company-owned devices to suit your organization's needs:

-- **Azure AD-joined device**: Join your Windows 10 devices to Azure AD without needing to join them to your on-premises Active Directory
+- **Azure AD-joined device**: Join your Windows 10 or later devices to Azure AD without needing to join them to your on-premises Active Directory

-  - Supports Windows 10
+  - Supports Windows 10 or later

   - Set up without requiring any additional configuration to your on-premises environments